huz90/Canvas-Counter/README.md

   - **ATTENTION:** Do **NOT** select the **“Canvas Counter – Final – main”** folder.
     This will **NOT** work.
   - Instead, open that folder and select the **“Canvas Counter – CHROME”** folder.
-- The Canvas Study Tracker icon will appear in your extensions toolbar
+- The Canvas Counter icon will appear in your extensions toolbar

 A Chrome extension for Canvas LMS that helps students maintain study streaks, use pomodoro technique, and implement spaced repetition for course reviews.